-WhiskyFest happens every spring at the Hyatt Regency Chicago and sells out almost immediately when tickets go on sale.
+WhiskyFest every year at the Hyatt Regency Chicago and sells out almost immediately when tickets go on sale.
 True whiskey aficionados know that if they want to attend this highly anticipated event where more than 300 distillers converge under one roof, they need to act fast.

 So that everyone else isn’t left out in the cold, here are a number of Chicago whiskey bars where fans may taste their way through carefully curated programs all year long.